pesteaux/gacd_project/README.md

   The script then moves into the train directory and reads the list of subjects, the X_train and y_train files into individual data frames.
 The X_train are the observations for each of the parameters in features.txt.
 The y_train file is the number-coded activities list.
-The script somewhat non-programatically replaces the numbers with the names provided in activity_labels.txt.
 These data frames are then combined into a complete training set data frame.

+  A separate data frame is kept for each of the sets which includes aggregate data.
+These sets are combined for the final submitted data set.

   The same process is then repeated for the test data.
 The final test and train data frames are then combined to form a final dataset.
 The final data set represents tidy data in that each row is a single observation and each measured